castilloa24/tut/index.md

 <font size="-1"><center>The author of this page is a published poet (Augur Magazine, Cicida) under a penname.</center>

-[https://www.augurmag.com/augur-issue-2-2/] is the issue of Augur she was published in.
+[Here](https://www.augurmag.com/augur-issue-2-2/)is the issue of Augur she was published in.